 To achieve population growth, net migration would have to decline to zero or the fertility rate would have to increase to offset the migration outflow.
 There is still sufficient potential for natural increase to grow in the absence of net emigration.
-In this scenario, the total population could increase to 18,500 by 2056.
-An increase in fertility (from a TFR of 2.4 to 3.0) combined with zero net emigration would have a similar effect on population growth.
-However, this would constitute a reversal of the fertility trends of the past several decades.
+In this scenario ("zero migration" in Figure 7), the total population could increase to 18,500 by 2056.
+An increase in fertility (from a TFR of 2.4 to 3.0) combined with low net emigration would also have a positive effect on population growth (the "high fertility" scenario).
+However, this would constitute a reversal of the fertility trends of the past two decades.

-6. The policy implications of the population situation
+1.6 The policy implications of the population situation

-(i) Population statistics
+i Population statistics